Carrie Underwood’s Face Scars Revealed On ‘Today’

 “I honestly don’t know how things are going to end up but I do know this: I am grateful.
 I am grateful that it wasn’t much, much worse,” she continued.

-Carrie then added in her message to fans, “when I am ready to get in front of a camera, I want you all to understand why I might look a bit different.
-I’m hoping that, by then, the differences are minimal, but, again, I just don’t know how it’s all going to end up.”
+“When I am ready to get in front of a camera, I want you all to understand why I might look a bit different.
+I’m hoping that, by then, the differences are minimal, but, again, I just don’t know how it’s all going to end up,” Underwood added.